 About me

-I take an integrative approach to counselling, which combines humanistic, client-centred and psychoanalytic ideas and techniques, and recognises the unique complexity and potential of each individual.
+I take an integrative approach to counselling and psychotherapy, which combines humanistic, client-centred and psychoanalytic ideas and techniques, and recognises the unique complexity and potential of each individual.

 Qualifications and training